The 12 Most Commonly Asked Questions About EVLA (Endovenous Laser Ablation Treatment)

 The first of those is to stay away from running or heavy exercise of any form, as well as sitting or standing for too long during the first 48 hours after the procedure.

-Secondly, we recommend that you wear compression stockings for two weeks to help with the healing.
+Second, we recommend that you wear compression stockings for two weeks to help with the healing.

-Thirdly, you may feel some slight discomfort, that can quickly be remedied simply by taking ibuprofen or a mild over-the-counter pain reliever.
+Third, you may feel some slight discomfort, that can quickly be remedied simply by taking ibuprofen or a mild over-the-counter pain reliever.

 11. Is EVLA covered by insurance?